Plastic Surgery Interactive / Ocbody.com is a Community Service of Orange County California Plastic Surgeon John Di Saia MD

-• Breast reconstruction until the mid-eighties to nineties was almost always performed in a delayed fashion - meaning years following Mastectomy.
+• Breast reconstruction until the mid-1980's was almost always performed in a delayed fashion - meaning years following Mastectomy.
+This lead to less attractive results.

-• The surgery can be performed in a number of different manners, but almost always requires multiple operations (Stages).
+• The surgery can be performed in a number of different ways, but almost always requires multiple operations (Stages).

 • Breast reconstruction is quite a bit more difficult than cosmetic breast surgery in the majority of cases.

-• Breast reconstruction is usually covered by health insurance.
+• Breast reconstruction is almost always covered by health insurance.

 Then again breast reconstruction offers hope to many women who have lost a breast to cancer.
 The alternative to breast reconstruction after mastectomy sits to the right.